WeebIndustry/WeebJournal-rest/README.md

 The community for anime artisan, a future sekai of Weebs!

-As you can see, this repo is just the microservices of the web and no front-end codes related here.
+As you can see, this repo is just the rest api of the web and no front-end codes related here.
 The front-end one is located in [WeebJournal-fe](https://github.com/HarryCoder-Workshop/WeebJournal-fe)

 ## Tech stack